snapappointments/bootstrap-select/README.md

 A custom select for @twitter bootstrap using button dropdown; originally by Silvio Moreto

+## Observation

+For properly work on some browser, you need to add a ('.clearfix') class to your css.

 # Usage

 Create yours (`<select>`) and add to them the class (`.selectpicker`), like example below: